aflavors/2-responsive-portfolio/README.md

 HTML
 - Portfolio: The portfolio items outlined in the grid card do not currently have dedicated webpages.
 Content is expected to be updated.
 - Contact: Links to social media lead to main website for the respective platforms.
 I do not yet have an account for every platform.
+Similarly, message form is not intended to function.

 CSS
 - The CSS is linked using an external style sheet